jeffreylmeyer/KJV_Bible_JSON/README.md

 You will need to know that path if you run the Bible Search 1 software to read the .json Bible.

- Bible Search 1 software is a c# program writtin with Visual Studio 2015 PRO, but should compile using VS Community 2015-2017, also.
+ Bible Search 1 software is a c# program written with Visual Studio 2015 PRO, but should compile using VS Community 2015-2017, also.

  When first run it will ask for the \BibleFiles\JSONBible folder path.
 Make sure you select the